Atticus29/dataJitsu/specs.md

 - [ ] Update reputation should include an update to privileges and an onChange snackbar to alert user of new privileges
 - [ ] User page; badge with reputation points
 - [ ] F.A.Q. section
+    - [ ] Document how to annotate a win or draw somewhere (i.e., specify that it should be worth no points, not be called a submission, and should be marked successful even if draw)
     - [ ] Why did I lose reputation points?
     - [ ] What do various tiers of reputations points get me?
       - [ ] Add new move names